-As the bargaining agent for faculty, librarians, professional staff and adjunct faculty in two separate statewide bargaining units, each of which includes the four State Colleges and five State Universities, the Council of New Jersey State College Locals - AFT - AFL-CIO represents you in all matters relating to terms and conditions of employment.
+As the bargaining agent for faculty, librarians, professional staff and adjunct faculty in two separate statewide bargaining units, each of which includes the three State Colleges and six State Universities, the Council of New Jersey State College Locals - AFT - AFL-CIO represents you in all matters relating to terms and conditions of employment.
 The Council negotiates the agreements that define these terms and conditions, processes grievances, and will assist you with problems relating to your employment, whether or not you are a Union member.

 The Council vigorously presents the views of the faculty, librarians, professional staff, and adjunct faculty in policy discussions with the Commission on Higher Education, the Governor's Office and the Legislature on your behalf.